goschtl/zope/zope3book/trunk/source/content-components.rst

 To run the unit test::

-  $ cd $HOME/myzope/etc
+  $ ./bin/buildout
-  $ ../bin/test -vpu --dir collector
+  $ ./bin/test

 Of course now all tests should fail.
 In next section you will write doctests along with implemetation.

 Implementation
 --------------

 As you can see in the unit test module, collector is going to be implemented in ``ticketcollector.py``.
 A base class, ``BTreeContainer`` is used to implement the container.
 This will make the implementation easier.

 Here is the ``ticketcollector.py``::